tidy-finance/website/docs/36_fama_macbeth.md

 4 log_mktcap      -0.114       -3.20                  -2.94
 ```

 Finally, let us interpret the results.
 Stocks with higher book-to-market ratios earn higher expected future returns, which is in line with the value premium.
 The negative value for log market capitalization reflects the size premium for smaller stocks.
-Lastly, the negative value for CAPM betas as characteristics is in line with the well-established betting against beta anomalies, indicating that investors with borrowing constraints tilt their portfolio towards high beta stocks to replicate a levered market portfolio [@Frazzini2014].
+Consistent with results from earlier chapters, we detect no relation between beta and future stock returns.

 ## Exercises

 1. Download a sample of test assets from Kenneth French's homepage and reevaluate the risk premiums for industry portfolios instead of individual stocks.
 1. Use individual stocks with weighted-least squares based on a firm's size as suggested by @Hou2020.
-Then, repeat the Fama-MacBeth regressions without the weighting scheme adjustment but drop the smallest 20% of firms each month.
+Then, repeat the Fama-MacBeth regressions without the weighting scheme adjustment but drop the smallest 20 percent of firms each month.
 Compare the results of the three approaches.
 1. Implement a rolling-window regression for the time-series estimation of the factor exposure.
 Skip one month after each rolling period before including the exposures in the cross-sectional regression to avoid a look-ahead bias.
 Then, adapt the cross-sectional regression and compute the average risk premiums.